25 Easy Family Night Activities to Connect

 13. KINDNESS NIGHT

-Foster connection through Family Night by being kind to others!
-Make a treat to give to others, make cards, or do something nice for someone else.
+Foster meaning through family night activities by being kind to others!
+Make a treat to give to others, make cards, or do a random act of kindness.
+(See these inspiring kindness quotes for kids and great kindness kids books too)

 14. GET OUT IN NATURE

 We love to get out on our trail and the kids really get into this scavenger hunt HERE.
-Or you could just watch the clouds or stars, try to explore with a magnifying glass, or paint with items found in nature
+Or watch the clouds or stars, try to explore with a magnifying glass, or paint with items found in nature

 One of my son’s favorites!
 Here are our favorite ideas using legos together: